Honors Travel Seminar: Inquiry in Turkey

 The course is taught by Professors Michael Carignan (History) and Lynn Huber (Religious Studies), along with local guide Sabahattin Canliel.
 Both instructors have extensive experience teaching abroad and have taken students to Turkey multiple times.

 The course is deliberately pitched in the middle of a first-year Honors curriculum in which students have completed Global Studies equipped with conceptual tools for thinking about the world, and before they enter a discipline-based Spring-semester course.
-The faculty will model professional curiosity and academic inquiry as we explore the rich historical and religious landscapes of Italy and the ways in which historical and contemporary residents express identities in a complex and often conflicted environment.
+The faculty will model professional curiosity and academic inquiry as we explore the rich historical and religious landscapes of Turkey and the ways in which historical and contemporary residents express identities in a complex and often conflicted environment.

 Process of Selection

 Participation in this travel seminar is limited to 12-15 students and requires going through an application process (explained once students come to campus).
 Interested first-year Honors Fellows participate in two-hour seminar at the beginning of the fall semester introducing the course content and academic expectations.
 After the seminar a preliminary essay is assigned, and seminar participants are selected based upon their performance in the seminar and the essay.